martfem13/Data_Analysis-A1/README.md

 PHASE1

 The relevant python packages are imported and used to make analysis thus (pandas, numpy, matplotlib, seaborn, etc).
-These packages will help us with our analysis as they provide the relevant libraries needed to breakdown our dataset and start making meaningful analysis of ou data set.
+These packages will help us with our analysis as they provide the relevant libraries needed to breakdown our dataset and start making meaningful analysis of our data set.
-The **sns.set_theme(color_codes=True)** is a seaborn package that tells the default styling options of visualizations and plots in your data analysis.
+The **sns.set_theme(color_codes=True)** is a seaborn package that tells the default styling options of visualizations and plots in data analysis.
 The **set_theme()** is a function in Seaborn that allows you to custormise the visual styles of your plots and visualizatons

+PHASE2

+Preprocessing stage: Getting basic relevant information about our "ford.csv" data.
+Here, the data is prepared and made ready for analysis.
+Incorrect inputs are monitored, missing values are checked and removed including duplicates (If only duplicates will not affect the entire result of our dataset with it analysis).
+A. Data Cleaning
+B. Data Interrgration
+C. Data Reduction
+D. Data Transformation